samsheffield/Narrative_Design/docs/week6.md

 Take notes.
 What did you like?
 Dislike?
 Something that caused a reaction in you?
 Something you didn't understand?
 Favorite moments?

 __Come to class next week with a an open-ended discussion question related to your experiences playing the game.__ I'm not collecting these, we'll just be talking.

+# Over the next two weeks
+## Read the first part of Chapter 6 in Wonderbook
+Read Chapter 6 of Wonderbook (pages 211-244): “Introduction”, "Worldview vs Storyview”, “Language and Worldbuilding”, “Characteristics of a Well-Realized Setting”, and “Dangers and Opportunities”.